 Because of their expertise in language and learning, ASHA members play a critical role in RTI processes.
-In addition, they are important members of the building teams for determining if a child has a SLD.
+In addition, they are important members of the teams for determining if a child has an SLD.

 ASHA members should become familiar with RTI processes as a means of identifying children with disabilities and should advocate for the use of RTI in the schools where they work.
-Resources are available at ASHA's Cognitive Referencing webpage, at ASHA's Response to Intervention webpage, and at the U.S. Department of Education's website on IDEA.
-As policies can vary from state-to-state, ASHA members must be familiar with their state's policies pertaining to RTI.
+Resources are available on ASHA's Cognitive Referencing webpage, ASHA's Response to Intervention webpage, and at the U.S. Department of Education's website on IDEA.
+As policies can vary from state to state, ASHA members must be familiar with their state's policies pertaining to RTI.